mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

 * How do you know the cost of every single pipeline?
 * How to compare the costs of different data pipelines?
-* Does the cost of all resources utilized by the pipeline "A" fit to its business case budget?
+* Does the cost of all resources utilized by the pipeline fit to its business case budget?
-* Billing report shows that most of the monthly budget is utilized by SKU "X", which data pipeline should be optimized first?
+* My billing report shows that most of the monthly budget is utilized by BigQuery, which data pipeline should be optimized first?
 * Which resource causes the highest cost for the given data pipeline?

 As a data engineer I'm interested in the total costs of the selected data pipeline.
 Then I need to have an ability to drill down into the cost of every single resource used by this pipeline.

+The data pipeline oriented cost reports are the missing part of the platform.
+Resource oriented costs report are not sufficient.
 {: .notice--info}

 ## Data pipeline oriented costs tracking